 Lifestyle Exclusive: Roger Daltrey

-The Who’s legendary front man dishes on his upcoming Hard Rock show, the song that bores him and his feelings toward Pete Townshend
+The Who’s legendary front man on the song that bores him and his feelings toward Pete Townshend

 Are you excited about this solo tour?

 I haven’t done solo shows for about four years because I’ve been out with The Who.
 So I’m excited but apprehensive.
 It’s weird.
 But it’ll be fine.
 I’m looking forward to being with the band.
 If you ever stop being anxious about [performing] and caring about what you do, then it’s time to give up.